jestarling/tsbart-analysis/README.md

 The following are instructions for the workflow to replicate the analysis.

 ## Dataset.
-We do not have license to redistribute the dataset used.
-The raw data is publicly available via the National Center for Health Statistics.
+The raw data is publicly available via the National Center for Health Statistics at the following locations:

+* 2005 data: ftp://ftp.cdc.gov/pub/Health_Statistics/NCHS/Datasets/DVS/cohortlinkedus/LinkCO05US.zip
+* 2006 data: ftp://ftp.cdc.gov/pub/Health_Statistics/NCHS/Datasets/DVS/cohortlinkedus/LinkCO06US.zip

 We provide several items to support replication of our process:

 * A 'data dictionary' for our dataset, which includes a link to the original data source and its documentation.
     + Our data dictionary is located at **/data/04_stillbirth-example-data/data-dictionary.pdf**.